pongasoft/emscripten-glfw/README.md

 Introduction
 ------------

-This project is an emscripten port of glfw written in C++ for the web/wasm platform.
+This project is an emscripten port of GLFW written in C++ for the web/wasm platform.
+The currently supported GLFW API is 3.4.

 Goal
 ----

-The main goal of this project is to provide as many features from glfw as possible (in a browser context).
+The main goal of this project is to provide as many features from GLFW as possible (in a browser context).

 Since this project is targeting the web/webassembly platform, which runs in more recent web browsers, it is also trying to focus on using the most recent features and not use deprecated features (for example, uses `keyboardEvent.key` vs `keyboardEvent.charcode`).
 As a result, this implementation will most likely not work in older browsers.

 Since the code is written in C++, it is trying to minimize the amount of javascript code to remain clean and lean.

-A wishful goal would be to potentially replace the built-in emscripten/glfw code in the future if this effort is successful, or most likely, offer it as an option.

 Status
 ------